-- 1. Identify the purposes and proper functioning of the core components of an automotive engine. - 2.
-Perform a cylinder compression cranking test. - 3.
-Demonstrate the proper use of a digital multimeter (DMM) during diagnosis of electrical circuit problems. - 4.
-Diagnose, adjust, repair, or replace automotive components.
+- 1. Identify the purpose and proper functioning of the core components of an automotive engine. - 2.
+Perform a cylinder compression cranking test and interpret results. - 3.
+Demonstrate the proper use of a digital multi-meter (DMM) during diagnosis of electrical circuit problems. - 4.
+Conduct a performance test of the heating, ventilation, and air conditioning system. - 5.
+Conduct failure analysis on automatic and manual transmissions and transaxles. - 6.
+Perform service and maintenance of components on the brake, steering, and suspension systems.